Ram Setu (film): Development

 According to a report in The Financial Express, director Abhishek Sharma has been trying to build a plot since 2007 when he became aware of a court case involving Rama Setu.
 The film is co-produced by Akshay Kumar's mother Aruna Bhatia and Vikram Malhotra under the production companies Kumar's Cape of Good Films, Abundantia Entertainment, Lyca Productions and Amazon Prime Video.
 This is Amazon's first Bollywood production in India.
 Aruna Bhatia died in September 2021.
 Chandraprakash Dwivedi was signed as the creative producer.
 Kumar described the film as "a bridge between generations past, present and future".
 Co-producer Vikram Malhotra, CEO of Abundantia Entertainment, touted the film as "a story formed on facts, science and historical heritage".

 The film team consulted the book Dating The Era of Lord Ram (2004), as well as experts in archeology and other areas.
+It was produced by Prime Video in association of Cape of Good Flims and Mahavir Jain Flims and produced by Abundantia Entertainment.

 Casting

 In early March 2021, media reports confirmed that Jacqueline Fernandez and Nushrratt Bharuccha were signed up to play lead roles in the film opposite Kumar.
-In June 2021, Satyadev Kancharana revealed that he will be a part of the film, marking his debut in Hindi cinema.
+In June 2021, Satyadev revealed that he will be a part of the film, marking his debut in Hindi cinema.